simondavies/simondavies.net/readme.md

 ## License

-My site will be open-sourced so wil use the  [MIT license](http://opensource.org/licenses/MIT).
+My site will be open-sourced so will use the  [MIT license](http://opensource.org/licenses/MIT).